byWulf/threejs-dice/README.md

 "You can assume that it has the MIT license (or that else) if you wish so.
 I do not love any licenses at all and prefer to simply say that it is completely free =)" - Anton Natarov

+## Features
+* 4/6/8/10/12/20 sided dice available
+* Customize the appearance of the dice
+* You can define the side/value, which should be upside after the die has fallen

+## Demos
+* [Types and sizes](./examples/types-and-sizes.html) - See the possible dice shapes and options (size / font color / back color)
+* [Rolling](./examples/rolling.html) - See, how you can roll 5 dice, which will always land on the same sides

 ## Install

     npm install threejs-dice